dmijatovic/react-redux-middleware/README.md

-# React - redux custom middleware test
+# React - redux custom middleware demo

 This is simple webpack 4 starter with scss enabled.
-I created this starter for testing webpack 4 approach and redux custom middleware.
-I started completely from scratch taking the latest versions avaliable at the time (2018-07-07).
+I created it to test application of redux custom middleware.
+The custom middleware is in store folder middleware.js.
+The app uses 3 custom middlewares where one function returnes a promise.
+Custom middleware will intercept "ADD_PERSON" action and after async function is resolved will pass it to next middleware which will change action type from ADD_PERSON to PERSON_ADDED.

 ## NPM installation scripts